scholtzm/vapor/docs/BUILT-IN-PLUGINS.md

 </dl>
 <a name="module_account-flags"></a>
 ## account-flags
-Prints account flags to console after successfully logging in.
+Logs account flags to console after successfully logging in.

 This plugin is mostly useful for debugging and development.